 Can you describe the learning environment?
 Do you think it’s competitive or collaborative?

 I think it’s a mix of both.
 It’s competitive in the sense of there’s always people you are competing against, whether that’s your fraternity brother who is in the same major as you or it’s some guy in your class that you’ve been with since freshman year.
 I think that part of it has competition.
-But, at the same time, there are those who those who don’t care too much about school, so you kind of feel a little bit better than most if you are doing well at Alabama like I am.
+But, at the same time, there are those who don’t care too much about school, so you kind of feel a little bit better than most if you are doing well at Alabama like I am.

 What has been your favorite class in your major?

 Marketing 337, which was the sales specialization class where we did different sales scenarios.
 It taught me a lot about how to talk to a potential buyer.
 It was fun for me because it was a different type of class that I’d never really taken before.
 It wasn’t test based but it was performance-based, which I really liked.

 What has been your least favorite class in your major?

 Accounting.
 I did not like accounting at all.
 I thought it was very difficult and time-consuming.

 Are you happy with your major choice?